Frequently asked questions

 1.4 How do I know if something is protected by copyright?

-Copyright protection arises automatically when any one of the above types of works is created and generally continues for 50 years after the author’s death, though this can depend on the type of work and where you want to use it.
+Copyright protection arises automatically when any one of the above types of works (see Question 1.2) is created, and generally continues for 50 years after the author’s death, though this can depend on the type of work and where you want to use it (e.g. sound recordings or films – see Question 1.8).
 When you want to use a particular work in Canada, the safest approach is to assume that the work is protected by copyright, unless there’s a clear indication to the contrary or the author has been dead for at least 50 years.

-For more information about duration of copyright protection in Canada see the Government of Canada’s About Copyright publication.
+For more information about duration of copyright protection in Canada, see the Government of Canada’s A guide to copyright.

-1.5 What rights does a copyright owner have?
+1.5 What rights does a copyright holder have?

-Copyright gives the copyright owner a number of legal rights, such as the right to copy and translate a work and the right to communicate a work to the public by telecommunication.
-These rights are qualified by certain exceptions which balance the copyright owner’s interests with the public interest in allowing use of works for purposes such as education and research.
+Copyright gives the copyright holder a number of legal rights, such as the right to copy and translate a work and the right to communicate a work to the public by telecommunication.
+These rights are qualified by certain exceptions, which balance the copyright holder’s interests with the public interest in allowing use of works for purposes such as education and research.

 1.6 What is fair dealing and how does it relate to copyright?

 Fair dealing is a user’s right in copyright law permitting use, or "dealing" with, a copyright-protected work without permission or payment of copyright royalties.
-The fair dealing exception in the Copyright Act allows you to use other people’s copyright material for the purpose of research, private study, criticism, review, news reporting, education, satire or parody provided that what you do with the work is "fair".
-Whether something is "fair" will depend on the circumstances.
-Courts will normally consider factors such as:
+The fair dealing exception in the Copyright Act allows you to use other people’s copyright material for the purpose of research, private study, criticism, review, news reporting, education, satire or parody, provided that what you do with the work is "fair".
+Whether something is considered "fair" will depend on the circumstances, including the amount of material used, and the motives or intentions of the user of the material.
+For example, using 5% of a copyrighted article for personal academic research is more likely to be considered fair dealing than using 15% of the article for profit-driven corporate research.
+While each case will be different, depending on the material used, when evaluating whether a dealing is fair, courts will normally consider factors such as:

 - the amount of the dealing (How much was copied?)